plankanban/planka-docs/docs/configuration/reverse-proxy/apache2.md

 ```

 ## Notes

-- This configuration assumes Planka is running on `localhost:1337`.
+- This configuration assumes PLANKA is running on `localhost:1337`.
 - For production use, you should also set up an HTTPS VirtualHost (`<VirtualHost *:443>`) with a valid SSL certificate (e.g., via Let's Encrypt).